 With twelve challenging and inspiring years behind us, we have only just started this journey – a journey full of adventures and rewards!

-A subtle refuge among the wild, the eco-conscious Basecamp Masai Mara is a boutique safari camp that provides the perfect combination of authentic hosting, cultural immersion and world-class game viewing experiences.
+A subtle refuge among the wild, the eco-conscious Basecamp Masai Mara provides the perfect combination of authentic hosting, cultural immersion and world-class game viewing experiences.
 From the end of June onwards, more than 1.5 million wildebeest, zebras, and antelopes will dot the great plains of the Mara, as the great wildebeest migration unfolds.